tnwei/tnwei.github.io/content/posts/nebulaegan.md

 Major cloud providers are not keen on giving you an always-free-tier VM.
 For context, AWS only makes the `t2-micro` and `t3-micro` instances available for this purpose, they come with either 1 or 2 vCPUs and a measly 1GB RAM, and will be performance-throttled if you're using them too much.
 By contrast, they are much more generous with their serverless services.
 Google Cloud Run and Azure Container Apps allow running containerized applications within an always-free-tier usage quota [^4].
 Given that my web app doesn't need to be stateful, a serverless architecture is fair game.
 Between GCP and Azure, I chose to go with Cloud Run since I've seen more mentions of it on the internet compared to Container Apps.

-The completed application architecture looks like this:
+The complete application architecture diagram is as follows:

-TODO: Insert arch diagram
+{{< figure src="/static/thesenebulaedonotexist/nebulaegan-arch.jpeg" alt="Image of These Nebulae Do Not Exist's application architecture diagram" >}}

 The existing FastAPI web app is split into a light frontend that only serves the HTML page, and a relatively heavy backend that only generates images.
 When called, the frontend serves the landing page using the oldest image from the bucket.
 Once served, a Cloud Function calls the backend to generate a new image to replace the image that was just displayed.
 If multiple calls to the frontend are made in quick succession, Cloud Run will start up additional backend instances to cater for the increase in load.